-- If you are using Omada Cloud-Based Controller, Enable Cloud-Based Controller Management. - If your EAP and controller are located in the same network, LAN and VLAN, the controller can discover and adopt the EAP without any controller settings.
-Otherwise, you need to inform the EAP of the controller's URL/IP address, and one possible way is to Configure Controller Inform URL.
+- If you are using Omada Cloud-Based Controller, refer to 7.2.1 Enable Cloud-Based Controller Management. - If your EAP and controller are located in the same network, LAN and VLAN, the controller can discover and adopt the EAP without any controller settings.
+Otherwise, you need to inform the EAP of the controller's URL/IP address by referring to 7.2.2 Configure Controller Inform URL.